 You know Krishnamurti's insights are world changing.
 A new book Flowering captures his depth in eloquent quotes selected by Evelyne Blau and framed in stunning photographs by Michael Mendizza.

-Help us keep Krishnamurti's vision of expanding human potential alive.
-Flowering, the first edition, autographed by its creators available soon, something you will treasure and share year after year.
+Help us keep Krishnamurti's vision of expanding human potential alive with something you will treasure and share year after year.

 "The flowering of meditation is goodness.
 It is not a virtue to be gathered bit by bit, slowly in the space of time; it is not morality made respectable by society nor is it the sanction of authority.
 It is the beauty of meditation that gives perfume to its flowering."